 (6) The Minister must, within 30 days of the dissolution of the Board, submit a report to the National Assembly, setting out the reasons for the dissolution of the Board.

-Appointment of chief executive officer and chief financial officer
+Appointment and conditions of service of chief executive officer and chief financial officer

-13. (1) The Board must, with the approval of the Minister, appoint a chief executive officer and chief financial officer to ensure that the iNeSI meets the objects of the iNeSI.
+13. (1) The Board must, with the approval of the Minister, appoint a chief executive officer and chief financial officer to ensure that the Institute meets its objectives.

+(2) The chief executive officer and chief financial officer are appointed for a term not exceeding five years and may be reappointed for one additional consecutive term not exceeding five years.

-(2) The Board must invite applications for the posts of chief executive officer and chief financial officer by publishing advertisements in the media.
+(3) The Board must invite applications for the posts of chief executive officer and chief financial officer by publishing advertisements in the media.

-(3) A person appointed as chief executive officer or chief financial officer must—
+(4) A person appointed as chief executive officer or chief financial officer must—

-(a) have the qualifications or experience relevant to the functions of the iNeSI;
+(a) have the qualifications or experience relevant to the functions of the Institute including experience in the public finance management; and

-(b) not be disqualified as contemplated in section 8;
+(b) not be disqualified as contemplated in section 8.

-(c) receive such remuneration and allowances as the Board, with the concurrence of the Minister, may determine; and

-(d) have such pension and other employment benefits as are consistent with that paid in the public sector.best practice
+(5) The appointment of the chief executive officer and chief financial officer is subject to the conclusion of an annual performance contract with the Board.

+(6) The terms and conditions of employment of the chief executive officer and chief financial officer, including remuneration, allowances, pension and other employment benefits are determined by the Minister, after consultation with the Minister responsible for finance.

+Functions of chief executive officer

+14. (1) The chief executive officer is head of the Institute's administration.

+(2) Subject to directives from the Board, the functions of the chief executive officer are to –

+(a) implement the strategies and policies and decisions of the Board;

+(b) manage and recruit employees; and

+(c) develop and maintain efficient, transparent and cost-effective administrative systems.

+Functions of chief financial officer

+15. The functions of the chief financial officer include –

+(a) risk management of the Institute’s projects;

+(b) assisting the Board with regard to compliance with its duties in terms of the Public Finance Management Act;

+(c) ensuring that there is adequate control over the assets acquired, managed or controlled by the Institute;

+(d) ensuring that the liabilities incurred on behalf of the Institute are properly authorised;

+(e) ensuring efficiency and economy of operations and avoidance of fruitless and wasteful expenditure;

+(f) ensuring that the financial system is in line with best practice and procedures;

+(g) ensuring an adequate budgeting and financial system; and

+(h) to provide sound financial control systems for the Institute.

 Termination of employment of chief executive officer and chief financial officer

-14. (1) The Board must, with the approval of the Minister and subject to compliance with the Labour Relations Act, 1995 (Act No. 66 of 1995), terminate the employment of the chief executive officer and chief financial officer for—
+16. (1) The Board must, with the approval of the Minister and subject to compliance with the Labour Relations Act, 1995 (Act No. 66 of 1995), terminate the employment of the chief executive officer and chief financial officer—

-(a) misconduct, which includes any act or failure to act in terms of section 8; or
+(a) for misconduct;

-(b) failing to perform the duties connected with that office diligently.
+(b) for failing to perform the duties connected with that office diligently;or

+(c) if the chief executive officer or chief financial officer becomes subject to any disqualification in terms of section 8.

-(2) The Board may suspend the services of the chief executive officer or chief financial officer pending the finding of any misconduct proceedings against him or her, during which period the chief executive officer or chief financial officer is also suspended as an executive member of the Board.
+(2) The Board may, after consultation with the Minister, suspend the services of the chief executive officer or chief financial officer pending the finding of any proceedings against him or her undertaking in terms of this section, during which period the chief executive officer or chief financial officer is also suspended as an executive member of the Board.

-(3) The chief executive officer or chief financial officer must vacate the office if he or she becomes disqualified from membership of the Board in terms of section 8.

 Acting chief executive officer and chief financial officer

-15. (1) The Board may in writing appoint any senior employee of the iNeSI to act as chief executive officer or chief financial officer when the holder of that office—
+17. (1) The Board, after consultation with the Minister, may in writing appoint any senior employee of the Institute to act as chief executive officer or chief financial officer when the holder of that office—